 Compare that explanation to the one which sends Sir Thomas to Antigua: "Sir Thomas found it expedient to go to Antigua himself, for the better arrangement of his affairs."

-Unlike Brunton, Austen does NOT take the opportunity to say something about slavery or Sir Thomas's attitude toward it.
+Unlike Mackenzie and Brunton, Austen does NOT take the opportunity to say something about slavery or Sir Thomas's attitude toward it.
 The explanation is short as possible, and quite vague.

 To sum up: